 Branding is another common thing many companies tend to cut or pull back on during economic downturns.

-However, the last major financial crisis in 2008 showed us that investing in branded terms remains crucial.
-In fact, some experts say “brand building may in fact be the best approach.”
+However, the financial crisis in 2008 showed us that investing in branded terms remains crucial.

 For starters, most recessions last a little over a year or so.
 If you make huge changes now, you’ll be looking at a heavier lift once the economy balances out (as it always does).